 All itineraries are subject to change, due to weather and other conditions.
 All times indicated are approximate, and are also subject to change.

 Departure on Day 1 from Papeete (at 10:30 am)

 Day 14 arrival in Papeete (around 9:30 am)

 Day 2: Takapoto, Tuamotu Islands

-Takapoto is a small, oval shape atoll of 20 km by 6 in the Tuamotu.
-15 minute walk to a magnificient white sand beach where we will have a picnic.
+Takapoto is a small, oval shape atoll of 20 km by 6 km in the Tuamotu.
+We go on a 15 minute walk to a magnificient white sand beach where we will have a picnic.
 You can swim and snorkel in the translucent lagoon to watch the colourfull ballet of tropical lagoon fish.
 Art & craft at the beach.
 Return to vessel by 3:30 pm.